 When you visit our dental office in Laurel, MD, we need to know how long you have been dealing with this issue and whether the pain came on suddenly or if it has built up over time.
 This will help us in determining what the source of the discomfort is and what our treatment plan needs to be.

 What level of pain are you in?

 At Montpelier Family Dentistry we regularly ask patients about their pain and whether or not it is manageable.
-If it is only slight discomfort, you may be able to visit our Laurel dentist practice and have tooth decay removed.
+If it is only slight discomfort, you may be able to visit our Laurel, MD dentist and have tooth decay removed.
 In many cases, a toothache is caused by a cavity that can be treated without the need for a root canal.
 However, we find that intense pain can often be due to an infection severe enough to warrant a root canal.

 When to Call Our Emergency Dentist Office